200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-02-AdventuresinaWildWorld.md

 ## Judge Comments

 A quick, solid idea generator.
-This would be an invaluable tool for GMs of various levels of experience who have problems with improv or just want to add a little more depth to their plots. _- [Jacqueline Bryk]_({{site.baseurl}}/judges)
+This would be an invaluable tool for GMs of various levels of experience who have problems with improv or just want to add a little more depth to their plots. - [_Jacqueline Bryk_]({{site.baseurl}}/judges)